par12005/TPPS/README.md

 - Access in-progress submissions through user's Tripal account
 - Validation across Tree Accession/VCF/WGS/TSA files
 - Admin Interface for submission approval
-- TPPS needs a header on the first page with instructions and likely some information on what will be required so users can prepare
 - File upload info bugs
 - E-mails to end users, profile details of what submission contains